-- (xiii) Avoidance or mitigation of natural hazards. - (xiv) Management of construction effects, including traffic movements, hours of operation, noise, earthworks and erosion and sediment control.
-This may require cut and fill plans and erosion and sediment control plans to be submitted with applications for subdivision.
+- (xii) Effects on habitats of culturally significant species identified on Structure Plan 013 and the proposed methods to avoid, remedy or mitigate these effects. - (xiii) Avoidance or mitigation of natural hazards. - (xiv) Management of construction effects, including traffic movements, hours of operation, noise, earthworks and erosion and sediment control.
+This may require cut and fill plans and erosion and sediment control plans to be submitted with applications for subdivision. - (xv) Whether tikanga and cultural protocols will be followed during the construction phase, particularly when undertaking earthworks. - (xvi) The staging of development and timing of works. - (xvii) Compliance with the Council's Subdivision and Development Principles and Requirements (Version: July 2014). - (xviii) The potential effects of the development on the safe and efficient operation, upgrading, maintenance and replacement of existing lawfully established network utilities. - (xix) The matters described in Sections 108 and 220 of the RMA.

-- (xv) Whether tikanga and cultural protocols will be followed during the construction phase, particularly when undertaking earthworks. - (xvi) The staging of development and timing of works. - (xvii) Compliance with the Council's Subdivision and Development Principles and Requirements (Version: July 2014). - (xviii) The potential effects of the development on the safe and efficient operation, upgrading, maintenance and replacement of existing lawfully established network utilities. - (xix) The matters described in Sections 108 and 220 of the RMA. - (b) Conditions - (i) Minimum Allotment Area and Shape
+(i) Minimum Allotment Area and Shape

-Each allotment shall comply with the following site area and shape factor standards for each settlement set out in Table 15A-4 below.
+Each allotment shall comply with the following site area and shape factor standards for each settlement set out in Table 15A-3 below.